-From June 2013 Disability Living Allowance is only available for new claims from children under 16, it has been abolished for all new claims from people in Great Britain aged over 16 and under 65.
-Instead any new claim for disability or sickness should be for Personal Independence Payment.
+Disability Living Allowance is only available for new claims from children under 16, it has been abolished for all new claims from people aged between 16 and 65.
+Any new claim from this age group should be for Personal Independence Payment instead.

 What is Disability Living Allowance care component ?

-If you are under 65 and have care needs due to an illness or disability (physical or mental) you may be able to claim Disability Living Allowance.
+If you have care needs due to an illness or disability (physical or mental) you may be able to claim Disability Living Allowance.
 Disability Living Allowance is made up of a care component (for help with personal care) and a mobility component (for help with getting around).
 Both the care component and the mobility component are paid at different rates depending on the level of support you need.

 To get the care component of Disability Living Allowance (DLA), your disability must be severe enough for you to either: